|

-A 2nd mortgage is an additional mortgage on a property that has already
+A second mortgage is an additional mortgage on a property that has already

 been mortgaged once.
 Its settlement is secondary to the main lien.

-as collateral, usually secondary to the first mortgage.
+collateral, usually secondary to the first mortgage.
 Home equity

 loans generally pay the borrower a lump sum amount; they often have